mycrl/hylarana/README.md

 ```

 The Release version is compiled by default.
 If you need the Debug version, just run `npm run build:debug`.
-For android, there is no need to manually call compilation.
-You can directly use Android Studio to open [android](./examples/android).
+For Android, there is no need to manually call compilation.
+You can directly use Android Studio to open [Android](./examples/Android).

 ## License